Meet Your 2022 Commodity Classic Speakers!

 Dr. Alison Bryan is a research agronomist for CNH Industrial.
 She has a doctorate in agronomy and crop science.

-Interim Ag Program Manager, Pheasants Forever & Quail Forever
+Conservation Program Manager, Pheasants Forever & Quail Forever

 Rachel Bush has been with Pheasants Forever and Quail Forever for over a decade.
 Joining The Habitat Organization as a Farm Bill Wildlife Biologist, Rachel later served as the North Dakota State Coordinator before taking on added Conservation Program responsibilities for the Organization.
 Rachel earned her bachelor’s degree in Fisheries and Wildlife Management and a master’s degree in Zoology.
 Being raised on a small farm and ranch in south-central Michigan instilled an affinity for working lands and a desire to find conservation options that work for farmers and ranchers.
 Rachel currently resides in North Dakota with her husband, daughter, and two bird dogs.